LabVIEW-DCAF/FPGA-Module/Readme.md

 ## Configuration of the FPGA Module

 1. Create, compile and verify your FPGA VI.
 Keep in the front panel of this VI the controls and indicators you would like to access from DCAF.
 2. Load the FPGA Module in your DCAF configuration.
 There are two different approaches to configure the channels in the module.
-First, you can manually add the controls and indicators that will be used for communication as it is shown in the image below.
+The first one, you can manually add the controls and indicators that will be used for communication as it is shown in the image below.

 ![add_manual.jpg](images/add_manual.jpg)